 A Classic Dissertation, often used and cited for its path-breaking research on sociology and law, is at long last available worldwide.
-With 2010 Foreword and Preface.
+With new Foreword and Preface.
 See it at Amazon and retailers listed below.

 The recognized study of the disparate roles that corporate attorneys play in representing and advising their institutional clients.
 Long passed around and cited by scholars and lawyers as an unpublished manuscript, the book is also accessible to a wide audience and includes inside interviews.
 Professor Robert Rosen insightfully explores the choices that lawyers, managers and executives make about how lawyers are involved in corporate processes.